tinaz-1/2fa-buster/README.md

 > ⚠️ **Warning:** Use only on systems you are authorized to test.
 Do NOT use against live accounts without permission.

 ---
+## 🧠 Note

+This tool is especially useful when testing applications for **business logic vulnerabilities**, where 2FA mechanisms are improperly implemented and allow brute force attempts.

+It is commonly used in labs and real-world scenarios where:
+- No rate limiting is applied
+- No account lockout exists
+- 2FA codes can be guessed without restrictions

 ## 📌 Features

 - Brute forces numeric MFA/2FA codes